openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 Common installation steps
 -------------------------

-The steps below are common for both installing Sahara as part of RDO and installing it in virtual environment.
+The steps below are common to both the RDO and virtual environment installations of sahara.

-1. If you use Sahara with MySQL database, then for storing big Job Binaries in Sahara Internal Database you must configure size of max allowed packet.
-   Edit ``my.cnf`` and change parameter:
+1. If you use sahara with a MySQL database, then for storing big job binaries in the sahara internal database you must configure the size of the maximum allowed packet.
+Edit the ``my.cnf`` file and change the ``max_allowed_packet`` parameter as follows:

 .. sourcecode:: ini